Baltimore City Green Party Bylaws

-A standing candidate nomination process was approved by the Decision-Making Membership in July 2019 and is appended to these Bylaws.
+A standing candidate nomination process was approved by the Decision-Making Membership in July 2019 and amended in January 2023 and is appended to these Bylaws.
 Non-substantive updates to the standing nomination process such as changing of dates, etc. shall be made by the Steering Committee.
 Any substantial changes to the standing candidate nomination process shall be decided by the decision-making process outlined in Article IV, Section 1 of these bylaws.

 Appendices to BGP Bylaws